 You typically do not need to fast before a urine albumin test.
 Eating meat can affect creatinine levels, though, so your doctor may ask you to avoid it for one day before an albumin-to-creatinine ratio test.

 If you are going to do a 24-hour urine test, you should be given special containers before you start your test.
 Carefully review the test instructions and bring up any questions you have with your doctor or nurse so that you properly prepare your test sample.

 For a urine dipstick test or an albumin-to-creatinine ratio test, you will need to provide a one-time urine sample.

-To obtain a spot urine sample, you will take a special container to the bathroom in the doctor’s office or lab.
-Typically, you will be instructed to use the “clean catch” method, which includes starting to urinate in the toilet and then placing the collection cup under your urine stream.
+You will take a special container to the bathroom in the doctor’s office or lab to obtain a spot urine sample.
+Typically, you will be instructed to use the “clean catch” method, which includes urinating in the toilet and then placing the collection cup under your urine stream.

-Although not the standard for urine albumin tests, in certain circumstances your doctor may request a split urine sample, which means that you provide two different spot urine samples at different times during the day.
-Generally, one of these samples is done after you’ve been standing or sitting upright, and the other is done after you have been lying down for several hours.
+Although not the standard for urine albumin tests, in certain circumstances, your doctor may request a split urine sample, which means that you provide two different spot urine samples at different times during the day.
+Generally, one sample is done after you’ve been standing or sitting upright, and the other takes place after you have been lying down for several hours.